Vegan Cashew “Goat Cheese”

 7. After the “cheese” has rested, preheat oven to 200˚F. Then, unwrap the “cheese” from the cheesecloth.
 Use a knife to divide it into 2 sections.

-8. Place each section onto the center of a single layered piece of cheesecloth (you can reuse the cheesecloth from before).
+8. Place each section onto the center of a single-layered piece of cheesecloth (you can reuse the cheesecloth from before).
 Fold up the edges of the cheesecloth and gently use your hands to form each section into a disc.
-Gather the extra cloth and twist it together (reference photo).
+Gather the extra cloth and twist it together (see photo gallery above).

 9. Line a baking tray with parchment paper.
 Place the discs on it and bake for 30-35 minutes, turning over twice in the process.